wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 There is an overlap of functionality between the Stylable ESlint plugin and the generated `.d.ts` files - both solutions validate stylesheet export usages.
 The `.d.ts` file approach is superior, howevever, as it offers better validations, completions and correctness.
 All it requires is that the `watch` service be running.

-Both of these solutions will validate stylesheet export usages.
-However the `.d.ts` file approach is probably the better one.
-It offers better validations, completions and correctness.
-It does require the `watch` service to be running.

 So, if you are generating definition files, you can remove the ESlint Stylable plugin and suffer no degredation in development experience.